omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </h5>

   <p>
     While in Air Force training, Cash met Vivian Liberto on July 18, 1951 at a roller skating rink in San Antonio, Texas.
 A month after his discharge, on August 7, 1954, they were married at St. Anne's Catholic Church in San Antonio.
-They had four daughters together: Rosanne (born May 24, 1955), Kathleen &#8220;Kathy&#8221; (born April 16, 1956), Cynthia &#8220;Cindy&#8221; (born July 29, 1958), and Tara Joan (born August 24, 1961).
+They had four daughters together: Rosanne (born May 24, 1955), Kathleen “Kathy” (born April 16, 1956), Cynthia “Cindy” (born July 29, 1958), and Tara Joan (born August 24, 1961).
   </p>

   <h4>